Home Energy Saving

 - Triple Glazing

 - Draught Proof replacement Doors

 Although rather expensive, double glazed windows are superb insulators compared to single glazed windows.
-If climate change is going to mean colder winters then the payback time will come down from decades to years when double glazing your home.
+If climate change is going to mean colder winters, the payback time will come down from decades to years when double glazing your home.

-However not all windows can be double glazed.
-English Heritage estimates that there are 44 million single glazed sash windows in the UK many of which are in listed buildings.
-For these and as an alternative to double glazing, there are replacement glass and glass coating products such as thermal glass on the market that are efficient at stopping heat loss and also trap solar heat inside the building.
+However, not all windows can be double glazed.
+English Heritage estimates there are 44 million single glazed sash windows in the UK, many of which are in listed buildings.
+For these and as an alternative to double glazing, there are replacement glass and glass-coating products such as thermal glass on the market that are efficient at stopping heat loss and also trap solar heat inside the building.
 This is the greenhouse effect working for your benefit.